• Skip to primary navigation

 Ingredients

-Before we get going with the recipe, I’d like to discuss the (very few) ingredients:
+Before we get going with my easy peach jam recipe, I’d like to discuss the (very few) ingredients.
+You only need 4 simple ingredients, easily found in most grocery stores:

 Use fresh freestone peaches, as ripe as you can get them.
 You want them ripe enough that they’re a royal pain to use a vegetable peeler on.